Histamine Intolerance – What is it?

 - Tomatoes and tomato-based products

 Long-term, the aim is always to get back onto a full and varied diet however while trying to address the core issue causing the HIT, it is best to stick to foods that are well tolerated, which includes fresh chicken, fish, and meats along with an abundance of vegetables and fruits (with the few outlined above as the exception).
-What foods can I eat on a low histamine diet?

 How can I confirm I have HIT?